chrisminnick/advanced-react/real-time-chat/README.md

 - Add a feature to allow users to send locations
 - Add a feature to allow users to send contacts
 - Add a feature to allow users to send money
+- Think up more features
+- Submit a pull request to the repo